OpenThePaths2026

 9:45–10:30 Zillow Commons How Access Becomes Policy Claudia Balducci; Greg Nance; Alexis Mercedes Rinck Policy discussion translating values, evidence, and lived experience into public decision-making constraints and timing.

-10:30–10:45 Zillow Break
+10:30–10:45 Zillow Foyer Break Transition and reset.

-10:45–11:30 Zillow Spotlight: Scale, Speed, and Sustainability Paulo Nunes-Ueno; Kirk Hovenkotter Discussion on sustainability through adoption, coordination, and use: what makes it durable and what breaks.
+10:45–11:30 Zillow Commons Spotlight: Scale, Speed, and Sustainability Paulo Nunes-Ueno; Kirk Hovenkotter Discussion on sustainability through adoption, coordination, and use: what makes it durable and what breaks.

 1:30–2:30 Zillow Commons From Insight to Agency: How Nondrivers Move Policy Anna Zivarts Talk + facilitated discussion preparing for affinity groups; makes the “how change happens” pathway explicit.

 2:30–4:00 Multiple rooms Affinity Groups (parallel) See Affinity Groups section Working sessions to define workflows, coordination asks, and next actions.
-Zoom attendees will be included in the OS-CONNECT sidewalks data discussion happening in Zillow Commons.

 Back to top